fechan/fredbox/README.md

 3. Run `npm run build`
 4. Run `npm start`

+## Development
+If you are developing, you will want to start the server and client separately in order to leverage debug tools and restart either without affecting the other.
+1. In `server`, run `npm install`
+2. In `server`, run `node index.js`
+3. In `client`, run `npm install`
+4. In `client`, run `npm start`.

 ## Adding a minigame
 ### Basic concept
 Every minigame generates questions like "What is 2+2?" and offers the user a selection of possible answers to choose.
 The minigame awards points depending on if the answer is correct.